Thursday, June 8, 2017

 CIGUAPAS: A DOMINICAN MYTH

-Ceo, on the other hand… First, I congratulated myself for convincing him, the guapest in all Cibao.
-Now I wonder...
-He walks as if lost in thoughts, a deaf and blind to his surroundings.
+Ceo, on the other hand… I had spent all day congratulating myself for convincing him to come with us.
+He is the guapest in all El Cibao!
+Now, I don't know...
+He walks as if lost in thoughts; he seems to be deaf and blind to his surroundings.

 Find more about the Dominican Myth of Ciguapas here: